 Type in your key’s current passphrase when asked.
 If you saved the private key somewhere other than the default location and name, you’ll have to specify it when adding the key.

-Afterwards, you can connect to your cloud server using the SSH keys for authentication, and only having to unlock the key by repeating the last 2 steps once after every computer restart.
+Afterwards, you can connect to your cloud server using the keys for authentication, and only having to unlock the key by repeating the last 2 steps once after every computer restart.

 Using PuTTYTray to generate a key pair